temach/reports/INR-Lab-3-vlans-and-faults.md

 (source: https://askubuntu.com/questions/113682/how-to-change-disable-password-complexity-test-when-changing-password)

 The next step was configuring the swpX interfaces.
 The interfaces need to be brought up (created), then they need to be added to a bridge.
-This is just normal setup for making a linux machine act as a switch.

 The config for `/etc/network/interfaces` is shown below:
 ```